albertz/commandergenius/readme.txt

 On-screen joystick events are sent as SDL_JOYAXISMOTION in event.jaxis.jalue, scaled from -32767 to 32767, with event.jaxis.which == 0 and event.jaxis.axis from 0 to 1, you will need to set AppUsesJoystick=y
 in AndroidAppSettings.cfg and call SDL_JoystickOpen(0) in your code.
+If you specify AppUsesSecondJoystick=y in AndroidAppSettings.cfg, there will be second on-screen joystick, it will send events with event.jaxis.which == 0 and event.jaxis.axis from 2 to 3.
 Multitouch events are sent as SDL_JOYBALLMOTION in event.jball.xrel and event.jball.yrel, scaled to screen size, with event.jball.which == 0 and e.jball.ball from 0 to 15, you will need to set AppUsesMultitouch=y
 in AndroidAppSettings.cfg and call SDL_JoystickOpen(0).
 SDL_JOYBUTTONDOWN and  SDL_JOYBUTTONUP events